iamanishroy/netlify-plugin-js-obfuscator/README.md

      splitStrings: true
 ```

-To complete file-based installation, from your project's base directory, use npm, yarn, or any other Node.js package manager to add the plugin to `devDependencies` in `package.json`.
+To complete file-based installation, from your project's base directory, use npm package manager to add the plugin to `devDependencies` in `package.json`.

 ```bash
 npm install -D netlify-plugin-js-obfuscator